decred/politeia/README.md

 5. politeiawww reads the updated data from the cache
 6. politeiawww returns a response to the user

-We use CockroachDB for the cache in the instructions below. politeia supports Postgres as well, if you like to setup postgres database please skip this section and see instructions below(4a).
+We use CockroachDB for the cache in the instructions below. however, politeia supports Postgres as well, if you like to setup postgres database please skip this section and see instructions below(4a).